HD 5980: Evolution

-Small Magellanic Cloud.
+Small Magellanic Cloud (south is up).
 NGC 346 the brightest red patch near the centre (the very bright object at the bottom of the frame is NGC 362).

 The current evolutionary states and future development of the HD 5980 stars is highly uncertain.
 The stars cannot be separated visually and their spectra are largely blended so that the exact chemical and physical properties of the stars are subject to wide margins of error.
 Stars in the Small Magellanic Cloud have low metallicity and this affects the process of stellar evolution, especially for massive stars.
 Low metallicity reduces mass loss rates.
 One effect of this is that Wolf–Rayet stars are uncommon, with a higher proportion of massive stars exploding as supernovae before losing enough mass to become a Wolf–Rayet star.
 Only stars more massive than (or higher) are predicted to become WR stars in the SMC, while in the Milky Way those above do so.
 Only 12 WR stars are known in the SMC, 11 WN type and 1 WO, all of them massive and luminous compared to Milky Way Wolf–Rayets, and over half have massive companions.
 SMC WR stars have relatively early spectral types for their temperatures, again as a result of the low metallicity.
 Other than HD 5980, the latest Wolf–Rayet spectral type in the SMC is WN4.
 All SMC Wolf–Rayets, with one exception, show some absorption in their spectrum, indicative of an O-type star of similar temperature to the Wolf–Rayet.
 In some cases, an O companion does exists, but it is speculated that Wolf–Rayet stellar winds are sufficiently weak at SMC metallicities for some photospheric absorption to be seen in the spectrum.

 Component C is most likely a relatively normal O-type star.
 It has been variously classified from O4 to O7, tentatively as a supergiant.
 Thus it is only slightly evolved from the main sequence, most likely still fusing hydrogen at the core, and may follow a fairly typical single star evolutionary track.
 Its companion is unknown, but currently too distant to be a strong influence on its evolution.